Nasdanika/html/repository/src/site/markdown/echarts.md

 ## Example

 The below example creates a bar chart in a Bootstrap card.
-Chart title is built using TitleBuilder, the rest of the option is creates with low-level JSON API's.
+Chart title is built using TitleBuilder, the rest of the option is created with low-level JSON API's.

 ```
 Card card = BootstrapFactory.INSTANCE.card().border(Color.SUCCESS);